About the college

 The library provides key resources for taught master's courses and supports the research of its members.
 It is open all year, 24 hours a day, and has several spacious reading rooms as well as private carrels for individual use.

-WiFi access is available in the library, meeting rooms and in some residential accommodation.
+Wi-Fi access is available in college buildings and residential accommodation.
 There are several computers in the library, with printing and scanning facilities available.